Isrothy/neominimap.nvim/README.md

   - Codewindow.nvim renders the minimap based on bytes, while this plugin renders based on codepoints.
 Specifically, it respects UTF-8 encoding and tab width.
-  - Codewindow.nvim currently has more features like git integration and focus on the minimap, which this plugin does not.
   - Codewindow.nvim does not consider folds while this plugin does.

 - [mini.map](https://github.com/echasnovski/mini.map)